 - This VBA code defines a public subroutine called MsgBoxCustom_Reset that takes an integer argument ID.

-- When called, the subroutine calls another subroutine called MsgBoxCustom_Set with the same ID argument.
+- The subroutine calls another subroutine called MsgBoxCustom_Set with the same ID argument.
 This effectively resets the custom message box label for the specified ID to its default value, which is set in the MsgBoxCustom_Init subroutine.

 #If VBA7 Then